Acupuncture * Massage * Herbal Medicine *Weight Loss * Stress Relief * Pain Management

 Rocky Mountain Roots Community Health, LLC (RMRCH) is dedicated to better health and overall well-being in our commmunity.
-We are a therapeutic health clinic and spa offering natural healthcare and relaxing spa treatments utilizing massage therapy, Chinese herbal medicine, and acupuncture to treat a variety of health concerns, including: acute and chronic pain, headaches/migraines, stress, depression, anxiety, PMS and female health concerns, thyroid problems, and much more.
-The spa services we offer include: body sculpting with ultrasonic fat & cellulite reduction (weight loss), massage, facial massage, skin tightening, hot stone massage, acupuncture, herbal therapy, and aromatherapy.
+We are a therapeutic health clinic offering natural healthcare treatments utilizing massage therapy, Chinese herbal medicine, and acupuncture to treat a variety of health concerns, including: acute and chronic pain, headaches/migraines, stress, depression, anxiety, PMS and female health concerns, thyroid problems, and much more.

 Active, retired, and discharged Veterans receive free acupuncture and massage treatments at RMRCH.
 To learn more, please see our Veterans page.
 Thank you for your service!

 We have two convenient locations to serve you!
-The main office is located in Aurora, CO near 6th Ave. and I-225, 14221 E. 4th Ave.
-Ste.
-226. The second location is in Strasburg, CO at 1517 Main Street.
+The main office is located in Aurora, CO near Illiff Ave. and I-225, 2323 S. Troy St., Bulding 3, Ste.
+108. The second location is in Strasburg, CO at 1517 Main Street.
 Both locations have free parking and handicap accessibility.
-Forms of payment accepted are: Cash, Checks, Visa, MasterCard, Discover, American Express, flex-spending and health savings accounts for acupuncture and massage treatments.
+Forms of payment accepted are: Checks, Visa, MasterCard, Discover, American Express, flex-spending and health savings accounts for acupuncture and massage treatments.
+We do not accept tips at either location for any service.

 Free Health Analysis!